Bound Book and Microfilm Scanning for Presidential Libraries

 The 32nd President of the United States, Franklin Delano Roosevelt was elected to an unprecedented four terms between 1932 and 1944.
 He brought the nation through the Great Depression, led the country toward victory in World War II and created many programs, organizations and laws that continue to shape the United States today.
 His forward-thinking extended to the preservation of historic records, calling for ‘the duplication of records by modern processes.’

-FRANKLIN is a virtual research room and digital repository that provides free and open access to the digitized collections of the Franklin D. Roosevelt Presidential Library and Museum in Hyde Park.
-It is a partnership of the FDR Library, National Archives and Records Administration, Marist College, IBM and the Roosevelt Institute.
+FRANKLIN is a virtual research room and digital repository that provides free and open access to the digitized collections of the Franklin D. Roosevelt Presidential Library and Museum in Hyde Park, New York.
+It is a partnership of the FDR Library, the National Archives and Records Administration, Marist College, IBM and the Roosevelt Institute.

-Crowley Imaging digitized 364 rolls of 35mm microfilm from seven different collections.
+Crowley digitized 364 rolls of 35 mm microfilm from seven different collections.
 These rolls held more than 350,000 pages of archival documents, all of which were delivered as 300 dpi grayscale uncompressed TIFF images.
-Scanned on Mekel Technology MACH5 microfilm scanners using Mekel’s proprietary Quantum software suite, the project also used Certifi Pedigree® software for in-depth archival image analysis and post-processing.
+Scanned on Mekel Technology MACH5* microfilm scanners using Mekel’s proprietary Quantum software suite, the project also used Certifi Pedigree® software for in-depth archival image analysis and post-processing.

 FRANKLIN allows for keyword search of archival documents and photographs and the searching, browsing, and viewing of whole files, just as if one was in the Library’s research room.
 The digitized documents are considered to be some of the most important of the twentieth century and are primary source documentation of Franklin and First Lady Eleanor Roosevelt’s experiences.